InterviewMap/CS-Interview-Knowledge-Map/README.md

 ## Foreword

 > When you are old, looking back on your life, you will find out: when to study abroad, when to decide on your first occupation, when to choose the other half to fall in love with, when to marry; all of these are great changes in fate.
 We were just standing at the three-forked intersection and seeing the wind blow the clouds and sails.
-The day you made your choice was a quite dull and peaceful in the diary, and it was thought to be an ordinary day in your life.
+The day you made your choice was a quite dull and peaceful day in the diary, and it was thought to be an ordinary day in your life.
 > A project to change the interview — Interview Map.